hahaxun/mmf/website/docs/tutorials/dataset.md

 **[Outdated]** A new version of this will be uploaded soon

-# MMF
+# multimodelity

-This is a tutorial on how to add a new dataset to MMF.
+This is a tutorial on how to add a new dataset to multimodelity.

-MMF is agnostic to kind of datasets that can be added to it.
+multimodelity is agnostic to kind of datasets that can be added to it.
 On high level, adding a dataset requires 4 main components.

 - Dataset Builder
 - Default Configuration